solarsailer/matthieuoger.com/content/posts/2018-10-18-unity-iphone-x-home-indicator.md

 ---
-date: "2018-10-17"
+date: "2018-10-18"

 title: "Unity and iPhone X's home indicator"

-excerpt: ""
+excerpt: "Use the `Bottom` option for \"Defer system gestures on edges\" in the `Edit → Project Settings → Player` menu of Unity to make the iPhone X's home indicator less visible and obtrusive.
+Don't use \"Hide home button on iPhone X\".
+This is not what you want for a game."
 ---

 <blockquote class="tldr">
-  <p>Check the <code>Bottom</code> option for "Defer system gestures on edges" in the <code>Edit → Project Settings → Player</code> menu of Unity to make the iPhone X's home indicator less visible and obtrusive in a game.</p>
+  <p>Check the <code>Bottom</code> option for "Defer system gestures on edges" in the <code>Edit → Project Settings → Player</code> menu of Unity to make the iPhone X's home indicator less visible and obtrusive in your project.</p>

+  <p>Don't use "Hide home button on iPhone X".
+This is not what you want for a game.</p>
 </blockquote>

 ---